NGC 3982: Supernova 1998aq

 In 1998, the light from a supernova in NGC 3982 (later called SN 1998aq) reached Earth and was discovered by British amateur astronomer Mark Armstrong.
-It was discovered when it had apparent magnitude 14.9, and had grown considerably brighter by two days after its initial sighting (it reached maximum magnitude 14.0).
+It was discovered when it had an apparent magnitude of 14.9, and had grown considerably brighter by two days after its initial sighting, eventually reaching maximum magnitude of 12.0.

-The supernova explosion resulted from a binary system in which a white dwarf star was capturing mass from its companion star.
+The supernova was a Type Ia; the explosion resulted from a binary system in which a white dwarf star was capturing mass from its companion star.
 When the white dwarf had gathered enough mass and was no longer able to support itself, the star detonated in a violent and extremely bright explosion.

 Since a supernova occurs in a typical spiral galaxy (roughly) once every 100 years, astronomers have software continuously monitor high-resolution automatic survey camera images of galaxies like NGC 3982, for early detection of supernova explosions.